 The Cultural Studies Program is offered by the Department of Gender and Cultural Studies, within the School of Philosophical and Historical Inquiry (SOPHI).
-Cultural Studies units can be taken as part of a major in the field or as unit choices for students taking other majors.
-If you are interested in taking individual Cultural Studies units check the necessary prerequisites listed in unit of study table.
+Cultural Studies units can be taken as part of a major in the field, as part of a double major with Gender Studies, or as unit choices for students taking other majors.
+If you are interested in taking individual Cultural Studies units, check the necessary prerequisites listed in the unit of study table.

 About the major